slimtomatillo/art-basil/README.md

 - *Location:* I will start with **San Francisco Bay Area** as that is my area.
 - *Events:* Art shows + art-related events (e.g. workshops, talks, tours) at museums, galleries, and colleges/universities.

-**Inspiration**
+**Acknowledgements**
-This project was inspired by [19hz.info](https://19hz.info/eventlisting_BayArea.php) which has local listings for electronic music events.
+- This project was inspired by [19hz.info](https://19hz.info/eventlisting_BayArea.php) which has local listings for electronic music events.
+- Thank you to [Chris Nager](https://github.com/chrisnager/) for the [squirtle cursor](https://github.com/chrisnager/cursors/blob/gh-pages/squirtle.cur)!
+You can see some of Chris's other curors in his [repo](https://github.com/chrisnager/cursors).

 © A. Smith